Clever/flarebot/README.md

 # FlareBot

-Slack bot that assists in the creation of FLARE support documents.
+Slack bot that assists in the creation of FLARE support documents and incident management.

 # Flarebot - Slack Bolt App Development Guide